enmitko1/oracle_db_install_RHEL8/README_EN.md

 0. In the next link there is a detailed guide on how to prepare a virtual machine with RHEL8: https://developers.redhat.com/rhel8/install-rhel8-vbox#

-FROM HERE THE NMEXT STEPS HAVE TO BE DONE AS THE ROOT USER
+FROM HERE THE NEXT STEPS HAVE TO BE DONE AS THE ROOT USER

 1. Add the entry referencing the FQDN, Fully Qualified Domain Name, of the host in the file /etc/hosts: